 - Volume controller: For many setups, the volume control knob may be built into the whole system.
 For commercial setups, with separate speakers across the establishment, a separate volume controller may be needed.

-- Speakers: These devices broadcast music through the store or restaurant.
+- Speakers: These devices broadcast background music through the store or restaurant.
 Larger rooms may need more speakers with monophonic audio while smaller rooms could benefit from fewer speakers with stereo sound.

 Try Our Legal Streaming In-Store Music for Your BusinessGet A 14 Day Free Trial